enkidevs/curriculum/Web/HTML/html5-input-form-attributes/multiple.md

 ---
 ## Practice

-Which statements are true regarding min and max attributes within forms?
+Which statement is not true regarding the `multiple` attribute within forms?

 ???

-???
-???
+* Works with min and max range input type, separated by |.
 * When present, more than one value can be added in the `<input>` element.
 * Works with email input type, separated by commas.
 * Works with file input type, by holding down CTRL or SHIFT keys while selecting.
-* Works with data input type, separated by semicolons.
-* Works with min and max range input type, separated by |

 ---
 ## Revision